-From the discussion of projection (Chapter 8, section 4), it has to do with exposing the deeper aspects of being a person and that, by projecting, a child reveals his/her true world relationships.
+From the discussion of projection (Chapter 8, section 4), it has to do with exposing the deeper aspects of being a person and that by projecting a child actually reveals his true world relationships.

-When a child is confronted with specific unstructured material, e.g., inkblots, in terms of which he/she can project, he/she does this by attributing meaning to them; he/she sees, and he/she creates relationships.
+When a child is confronted with specific unstructured material, e.g., inkblots, in connection with which he can project, he does this by attributing particular meaning to them; he sees and he creates relationships.

-The Rorschach technique was designed by Hermann Rorschach, who published it in 1921 (211).
-By experimenting with inkblots, he determined that a person could see particular images in these blots and, by analyzing them, insight could be attained into his/her personality structure.
+The Rorschach technique was designed by Hermann Rorschach who published it in 1921 (211).
+By experimenting with inkblots, he determined that a person can see particular images in these blots and by analyzing them, insight could be attained into his personality structure.

 He selected ten plates, each with a symmetrical inkblot on it.
-Five of the inkblots are black, and five are colored.
-Thus, by design, the images are unstructured, and the person him/herself must give structure to them.
+Five of the inkblots are black and five are colored.
+Thus, by design the images are unstructured and the person himself has to given structure to them.

-Rorschach used the plates primarily as a means of observation, and to search for a qualitative image of personality structure.
+Rorschach used the plates primarily as a means of observation and to search for a qualitative image of personality structure.